Three types of quasi-Trefftz functions for the 3D convected Helmholtz equation: construction and approximation properties: Three types of quasi-Trefftz functions

 Thanks to \Cref{Algo:SubS}, \Cref{Algo:AbS,Algo:PbS} will compute a solution to systems \eqref{prob:Abref} and \eqref{prob:Pbref} and then construct the associated GPWs $J$ and $G$, solutions to the initial problems \eqref{eq:AbProb} and \eqref{eq:PbProb}, while \Cref{Algo:PolS} will compute a solution to system \eqref{prob:Polref} and construct the associated polynomial quasi-Trefftz function $H$.

-Interestingly, the quasi-Trefftz property of the quasi-Trefftz functions, $J$, $G$ and $H$, built from \Cref{Algo:PbS,Algo:AbS,Algo:PolS} are satisfied independently of the fixed values throughout these algorithms: $\Lc J(\varx) = O(|\varx-\pG|^q)$, $\Lc G(\varx) = O(|\varx-\pG|^q)$ and $\Lc H(\varx) = O(|\varx-\pG|^q)$.
-We will refer to the choice of these values as the initialization process.
-However an appropriate choice of initialization will be crucial to prove approximation properties of the resulting sets of quasi-Trefftz functions.
+Interestingly, the quasi-Trefftz property of the quasi-Trefftz functions, $J$, $G$ and $H$, built from \Cref{Algo:PbS,Algo:AbS,Algo:PolS} are satisfied independently of the fixed values throughout these algorithms: We will refer to the choice of these values as the initialization process.
+However an appropriate choice of initialization will be crucial to prove approximation properties of the resulting sets of quasi-Trefftz functions. \begin{rmk} While the governing PDE considered in the previous discussion had a zero right-hand side, the common structure of the systems formed for the three types of quasi-Trefftz functions For a PDE with a non-zero smooth right-hand-side, both in the linear polynomial case and the non-linear GPW case, the quasi-Trefftz property